wbamberg/idl-reference/docs/nsIServerSocket.md

 This method initializes a server socket, and binds it to a particular
 local address (and hence a particular local network interface).

-@param aAddr
-       The address to which this server socket should be bound.
-@param aBackLog
-       The maximum length the queue of pending connections may grow to.
-       This parameter may be silently limited by the operating system.
-       Pass -1 to use the default value.

 #### Parameters ####